Deepstatsanalysis/JointModeling/README.md

 **n_fc**: [default = 16] This paramter holds number of FC units.
 The value is integer.

 **target_ccc**: This paramter indicates the current CCC to optimize for the 2nd stage.
 The value is a string.
+Possible values:
-Possible values - 'argmax_priors': for clf model
+- 'argmax_priors': for clf model
 - 'reg': for reg model
 - 'y_out': for end to end model